 Have you received a weird phone call promising riches, vacations or a great business opportunity?
 There is an extremely high probability that this was a scam.
+As a non profit credit counseling agency, ACCC wants to make sure you can protect yourself and your finances.
 Learn how to identify and avoid phone scams to stay out trouble.

 Learn to Avoid Phone Scams & Their Consequences